UCSBCarpentry/ucsbcarpentry.github.io/_posts/2024-01-18-community-meeting.md

 This is the Winter quarter kick-off meeting.
 We will discuss the Carpentries Program, and instructor training for the quarter.
 If you are interested in becoming a certified Carpentries Instructor, or are interested in being a helper, please join us at the DREAM Lab, Rm 2322, or on Zoom.

 - Introductions
+- Winter Quarter workshop schedule:
+    - January 30 & February 1: Version Control with Git
+    - February 27 & 29th: Introduction to Web Scraping
+    - We are looking for instructors and helper!
-- Community Updates
+- Community Updates & Discussion
-- Discussion

 *Additional topics welcome!